CentralValleyModeling/wrims/README.build.md

   - Choose the option "Existing Projects into Workspace" and press the "Next" button.
   - Browse to D:\cvwrsm\trunk and import the project `mil.army.usace.hec-dependencies`

-- Close all projects in the Package Explorer except
+- The following projects must be present in the Package Explorer to build the wrimsv2_plugin project:
 	- `mil.army.usace.hec-dependencies`
 	- `gov.ca.dwr.hecdssvue`
 	- `gov.ca.dwr.jdiagram`